ntibbles/SimpleAnimation/README.md

 ## Overview

 The SimpleAnimation library is designed to make complex JavaScript animations, simple.
-It's syntax is inspired from TweenLite (as AS3 library), but that's where the similarity ends.
+It's syntax is inspired from TweenLite (an AS3 library), but that's where the similarity ends.

+Currently, the project is still in a very early beta state, but it has been used in commercial projects.

 The SimpleAnimation library is currently separated into 3 parts: